This preface contains the following

 The topology diagram

 displays a graphical view of your network.
-Once a device or link has been
+After a device or link has been

 perform the following tasks: